havardhvestbo/GreenHouseApp/README.md

 Here you can reflect on the result.
 What is working well?
 What is not working well and why?

 # Conclusion and Future Work

 ** SHORT SUMMARY OF WORK DONE SO FAR **
-The product we ended up with, is an application that shows you the readings from the virtual sensors whenever you press the button to update the readings.
-The data is generated from the program, sent to an MQTT broker, and then sent back, to be displayed in the GUI.

 For future work, we would like to develop an app that can run on mobile devices.
 The app works great from a desktop with an IDE installed, but realistically,